Kohei Yamakawa sets off on the first known attempt to ride the length of Japan

 |Michi Yuki (Road Snow) is shown with the first adjustable pack saddle seen in Japan.|

 Even though the pack saddle had been donated, the cost of shipping the equipment to Japan was very expensive.
 The shipping was paid for thanks to the generosity of Senior Long Riders from around the world.
-These included Founding Member of the Guild Robin Hanbury-Tenison, who made five equestrian journeys in various parts of the world, Founding Member of the Guild Günter Wamser, who rode 20,000 miles from Patagonia to Alaska, French Long Rider Louis Meunier, who rode across Afghanistan, Canadian Long Rider Bonnie Folkins, who rode across Kazakhstan, Australian Long Rider Tim Cope who rode from Mongolia to Hungary and Swiss Long Rider Peter van der Gugten who sponsors the annual Tschiffely Trail Ride.
+These included Founding Member of the Guild Robin Hanbury-Tenison, who made five equestrian journeys in various parts of the world, Founding Member of the Guild Günter Wamser, who rode 20,000 miles from Patagonia to Alaska, French Long Rider Louis Meunier, who rode across Afghanistan, Canadian Long Rider Bonnie Folkins, who rode across Kazakhstan, and Australian Long Rider Tim Cope who rode from Mongolia to Hungary.

 In addition, two special Friends of the Guild, equestrian author Dick La Tondre and equestrian inventor, Robert Ferrand, also made donations to help cover the shipping costs.